Learning Dense Representations of Phrases at Scale: Experiments

-\paragraph{Implementation details} Our phrase and question encoders are trained on each training set with Equation~\eqref{eqn:aggregate}.
-We use SQuAD to train our QG model.\footnote{The quality of generated questions from a QG model trained on Natural Questions is worse due to the ambiguity of information-seeking questions.} We denote the training datasets used for reading comprehension (Equation~\eqref{eqn:aggregate}) as $\traincorpus_\text{phrase}$.
-For using \ours~in open-domain QA, we train two versions of phrase encoders, each of which are trained on $\traincorpus_\text{phrase}=\{\text{SQuAD}\}$ and $\{\text{NQ}, \text{SQuAD}\}$, respectively.
-Note that both DenSPI and DenSPI + Sparc are trained on $\traincorpus_\text{phrase}=\{\text{SQuAD}\}$.
-We build the phrase dump $\phrasedump$ for the 2018-12-20 Wikipedia snapshot which contains about 5.6 million documents and 3 billion words.
-Then, we perform query-side fine-tuning our model on each dataset using Equation~\eqref{eqn:qsft}.
-While we use a single 48GB GPU (Quadro RTX 8000) for training the phrase encoders with Equation~\eqref{eqn:aggregate}, query-side fine-tuning is relatively cheap and uses a single 12GB GPU (TITAN Xp).
-For slot filling, we use the same set of hyperparameters used for query-side fine-tuning our models on open-domain QA datasets and we use the phrase dump obtained from \ours~(NQ + SQuAD).
-To see how rapidly our model adapts to the new query types, we train our models on randomly sampled 5k or 10k training samples.
-See~\Cref{apdx:hyper} for more details on the hyperparameters for each task.
+\paragraph{Implementation details.} We denote the training datasets used for reading comprehension (Eq.~\eqref{eqn:aggregate}) as $\traincorpus_\text{phrase}$.
+For open-domain QA, we train two versions of phrase encoders, each of which are trained on $\traincorpus_\text{phrase}=\{\text{SQuAD}\}$ and $\{\text{NQ}, \text{SQuAD}\}$, respectively.
+We build the phrase dump $\phrasedump$ for the 2018-12-20 Wikipedia snapshot and perform query-side fine-tuning on each dataset using Eq.~\eqref{eqn:qsft}.
+For slot filling, we use the same phrase dump for open-domain QA, $\traincorpus_\text{phrase}$ $=\{\text{NQ}, \text{SQuAD}\}$ and perform query-side fine-tuning on randomly sampled 5K or 10K training examples to see how rapidly our model adapts to the new query types.
+See~\Cref{apdx:hyper} for details on the hyperparameters and \Cref{apdx:complexity} for an analysis of computational cost.